- Apply for Visa

-* All international student are required to file some tax forms, even if you did not work
+All international students are required to file tax forms, even if you did not work.

-If you did NOT work or receive a taxable scholarship in the year 2013:
+If you did NOT work or receive a taxable scholarship in the previous year:

 University of North Dakota

 - Mail your form to:

 Department of the Treasury